rdkcentral/firebolt-apis/requirements/governance.md

 Firebolt Versions **MUST** follow Semantic Versioning.

 ### 4.3.
-Advisory Committee
+Advisory Board
-The Advisory Committee oversees all aspects of Firebolt Requirements Governance.
+The Advisory Board oversees all aspects of Firebolt Requirements Governance.

-Advisory Committee decisions should aim to be unanimous whenever possible, but in cases of deadlock, may be decided by simple majority.
+Advisory Board decisions should aim to be unanimous whenever possible, but in cases of deadlock, may be decided by simple majority.

-The Advisory Committee is responsible for:
+The Advisory Board is responsible for:

  - Prioritization of Working Groups needed
  - Creation of balanced Working Groups with relevant subject matter experts